Arthur Morris/BIRDS AS ART

 What’s Up?

-Today is Thursday 16 December 2021.
-Again, the forecast is for sunny early, followed by clouds, all with a northeast breeze.
-That sounds good to me.
-Wherever you are, and whatever you are doing, I hope that you too have a great day.
-This blog post took almost three hours to prepare and makes 37 consecutive days with a new one.
+Today is Friday 21 January 2022.
+The forecast is for sunny all day.
+We are headed back to Santee Lakes very early in hopes of fire-in-the-mist conditions at sunrise followed by Wood Duck (and more) photography. đŸ™‚ Wherever you are, and whatever you are doing, I hope that you too have a great day.
+This blog post took about an hour to prepare and makes 70 days in a row with a new one.

 Please remember that you can find some great photo accessories (and necessities, like surf booties!) on Amazon by clicking on the Stuff tab on the orange/yellow menu bar above.
 On a related note, it would be extremely helpful if blog-folks who, like me, spend too much money on Amazon, would get in the habit of clicking on the Amazon logo link on the right side of each blog post when they shop online.
 As you might expect, doing so will not cost you a single penny, but would be appreciated tremendously by yours truly.
 And doing so works seamlessly with your Amazon Prime account.